ThomasBedard/ccleaninc/README.md

 ## Pull Request Naming

-   To be organised use the following standard for naming PRs
+   To be organised, use the following standard for naming PRs

    type(CCICC-EPIC_ACRONYM-JiraID): PR description